 As long as you have access to sushi grade fish, in a matter of an hour or so you can be well on your way to your own delicious dinner party at home.
 Some of my fav things to make with this: nigiri, inari sushi, chirashi bowls, California rolls and spicy tuna rolls.

-I use a relatively affordable rice cooker to make all my rice.
+I use a relatively affordable electric rice cooker to cook my rice.
 It provides consistent results, you don’t have to worry about watching it, timing it, or any kind of babysitting.
 Put in the rice, put in the water, press a button, and perfect rice comes out.

-If you have a digital pressure cooker (like the Instant Pot, or any brand), these produce predictable results for rice too!
+If you have a digital pressure cooker (like the Instant Pot, or any brand), you can cook rice in an Instant Pot for predictable results for rice too!

 Of course not everyone eats enough rice to even spend $20-50 (or more) on a rice cooker.
 If you want to cook it on the stovetop you can too but there may be some trial and error to get the rice perfectly cooked (i.e. you may have to cook a few batches to nail it down).